GREENHOUSE & OUTDOOR COCA CULTIVATION

-If you want to learn more about the fabulous Angelo Mariani and his empire of Coca wines, tonics and medicines, and if you can read French, you will enjoy exploring the archives of this blog:
+If you want to learn more about the fabulous Angelo Mariani and his empire of Coca wines, tonics and medicines (and if you can read French) you’ll enjoy exploring the archives of this blog:

 So, all these highly successful indoor Coca plant gardens showed that a modest level of Coca plant production is quite feasible and, once the gardens are well-established, they can be self-sustaining over decades.
 That makes it pretty easy to see that Coca plants can be successfully grown using modern indoor technologies.

-Of course the major issue with growing Coca plants indoors is that if you are growing them to produce Cocaine then you are going to have to have a shitload of indoor space and it will probably not be anywhere near profitable even if it is legal.
-This means that high margin markets would have to be found for the whole natural Coca leaf itself, and followers of this blog will know that I see many ways that this can be a viable natural medicine business, as it already is in Peru and Bolivia.
+Of course the major issue with growing Coca plants indoors is that if you are growing them to produce Cocaine then you are going to have to have a shitload of indoor space and it would probably not be anywhere near profitable even if it were to be legal.
+This means that high-margin markets would have to be found for the whole natural Coca leaf itself, and followers of this blog know that I see many ways that this can be a viable natural medicine business, as it already is in Peru and Bolivia.

 But … now let’s mention the single greatest challenge to indoor Coca growing anywhere outside of Peru, Bolivia and Colombia – and possibly a few other places that remain nameless.